-(1) Only such persons who are nominated in accordance with the procedures set forth in thisSection 11 of these Bylaws shall be eligible to serve as directors, and only such business shall be conducted at a meeting of stockholders as shall have been brought before the meeting in accordance with the procedures set forth in thisSection 11.
-A stockholder nominating a person for election or reelection as a director shall have no right to (i) nominate a number of persons that exceed the number of directors to be elected at the meeting or (ii) substitute or replace any nominees unless such substitute or replacement is nominated in accordance with thisSection 11 (including the timely provision of all information, representations and agreements with respect to such substitute or replacement nominee(s) in accordance with the deadlines set forth in this Section 11.
-If the Corporation provides notice to a stockholder that the number of nominees proposed by such stockholder exceeds the number of directors to be elected at the meeting, then the stockholder must provide written notice to the Corporation within five business days stating the names of the stockholder's nominees that have been withdrawn so that the number of nominees proposed by such stockholder so be elected at the meeting.
+(1) Only such persons who are nominated in accordance with the procedures set forth in this Section 11 of these Bylaws shall be eligible to serve as directors, and only such business shall be conducted at a meeting of stockholders as shall have been brought before the meeting in accordance with the procedures set forth in this Section 11.
+A stockholder nominating a person for election or reelection as a director shall have no right to (i) nominate a number of persons that exceed the number of directors to be elected at the meeting or (ii) substitute or replace any nominees unless such substitute or replacement is nominated in accordance with this Section 11 (including the timely provision of all information, representations and agreements with respect to such substitute or replacement nominee(s) in accordance with the deadlines set forth in this Section 11).
+If the Corporation provides notice to a stockholder that the number of nominees proposed by such stockholder exceeds the number of directors to be elected at the meeting, then the stockholder must provide written notice to the Corporation within five business days stating the names of the stockholder's nominees that have been withdrawn so that the number of nominees proposed by such stockholder no longer exceeds the number of directors to be elected at the meeting.
 If any individual who is nominated in accordance with this Section 11 becomes unwilling or unable to serve on the Board of Directors, then the nomination with respect to such individual shall no longer be valid and no votes may validly be cast for such individual.
-The chairman of the meeting shall have the power and duty to determine whether a nomination or any business is not in compliance with this Section 11 and, if any proposed nomination or business is not in compliance with this Section 11, to declare that such defective nomination or proposal be disregarded, notwithstanding the fact that provides or votes may have been received by the Corporation with respect thereto.
+The chairman of the meeting shall have the power and duty to determine whether a nomination or any business proposed to be brought before the meeting was made or proposed, as the case may be, in accordance with the procedures set forth in this Section 11 and, if any proposed nomination or business is not in compliance with this Section 11, to declare that such defective nomination or proposal be disregarded, notwithstanding the fact tha